BidnessForB/postman-sdk/README.md

 A barebones SDK for the Postman API, built following minimal patterns for easy extension and evolution.
 Based on published [Postman API spec](https://www.postman.com/postman/postman-public-workspace/specification/3001f4e4-5f9d-4bac-9f57-b2c4d483508f/file/1f4ad1bf-697f-4be6-a167-dc1f3cf2abf2?ctx=preview).

+Project was undertaken as a vehicle for learning how to use Cursor more effectively.
+Feedback on rules, etc., welcome.

 > ⚠️ **Alpha Release**: This SDK is under active development.
 The API may change between minor versions until 1.0.0 is released.

 📋 **[View API Endpoint Implementation Status](docs/API-ENDPOINTS-TODO.md)** - Track which endpoints are implemented (69/161, 42.86%)